TLDR;

 Let’s summarize the key benefits of making the logic accessible in a high level language like Python:

-• Avoid data feeding and recording efforts for the target environment or hardware.
+- Avoid data feeding and recording efforts for the target environment or hardware.
 Manipulate or reset the internal state within the simulation loop in the scripting language.

-• Evaluate your algorithm with various inputs and parameters without additional C++ code for data feeding and result conversion.
+- Evaluate your algorithm with various inputs and parameters without additional C++ code for data feeding and result conversion.

-• Simulation, analysis and evaluation are directly in Python, libraries like scikit-learn for evaluation or mlflow for experiment tracking can be used effortlessly.
+- Simulation, analysis and evaluation are directly in Python, libraries like

-• Compare your PoC with the final implementation easily (even in the same for-loop)
+for experiment tracking can be used effortlessly. - Compare your PoC with the final implementation easily (even in the same

 Limitations